 Argyle is operated by the Argyle Diamond Mines joint venture, wholly owned by Rio Tinto since 2002.
 The initial mining lease expired in 2004 and has been renewed.

 In September 2010, Rio Tinto announced an investment of $803m to complete the project.
-The money will be used to ramp-up the underground block cave, which will extend the mine's life to 2020.
-The mine is expected to be fully operational by 2014.
+The money was used to ramp-up the underground block cave in order to extend the mine’s life to 2020.

 Geology and reserves at the Argyle diamond mine